spectrocloud/librarium/docs/docs-content/getting-started/vmware/update-k8s-cluster.md

 Your override has been successfully applied.

 Navigate to the left **Main Menu** and select **Profiles** to view the cluster profile page.
-Find the cluster profile corresponding to your _hello-universe-frontend_ cluster, named `azure-profile`.
+Find the cluster profile corresponding to your _hello-universe-frontend_ cluster, named `vmware-profile`.

 Click on it to view its details.
 Select **1.0.0** in the version dropdown.